-Active Passive Usage because it is raining.
-The lecture is being delivered for the students now.
-The present progressive expresses an activity that is in progress at the moment of speaking.
-It is a temporary activity that began in the past, is continuing at present, and will probably end at some point in the future.
-Often the activity is of a general nature: something generally in progress this week, this month, this year.
+Active Passive Usage (a)John is sleeping right now.
+Dinner is being made now.
+The present progressive (b)I need an umbrella because it is raining. ©The students are sitting at their desks right now.
+The lecture is being delivered for the students now. expresses an activity that is in progress at the moment of speaking.
+It is a temporary activity that began in the past, is continuing at present, and will probably end at some point in the future. (d) I am taking five courses A new school is being built Often the activity is of a this semester. in our street. general nature: something (e) John is trying to improve his work habits. generally in progress this week, this month, this year. (f) Susan is writing another book this year.
 Note (1): The sentence means that writing a book is a general activity Susan is engaged in at present, but it does not mean that at the moment of speaking she is sitting at her desk with pen in hand.